opentalk-mirrors/backend-services-smtp-mailer/docs/admin/monitoring.md

 # Monitoring

-The OpenTalk SMTP Mailer provides a simple Http-Server for monitoring purpose.
+The {{ product_name }} SMTP Mailer provides a simple Http-Server for monitoring purpose.

 ## Configuration